delboy711/eXoCAN/README.md

  * 'eXoCAN' was developed to allow the installation of smart sensors and controls in a pre-bells/whistles 1984 VW Vanagon.

  * The Arduino framework was chosen for its ecosystem of existing sensor software.
- * The STM32F103 Blue Pill boards are ideal due to thier low cost($2.00US), processing power and integral CAN engine.
+ * The STM32F103 Blue Pill boards are ideal due to their low cost($2.00US), processing power and integral CAN engine.
  * A big thanks goes out to [JeeLabs](https://jeelabs.org/projects/jeeh/) for the series on CAN using the STM32.
  * [pazi88](https://github.com/pazi88/8Ch-EGT) has also done a nice job implementing ST's bxCan.